 Types of WordPress Backups

-There are several ways to backup a WordPress site, including:
+There are several ways to back up your WordPress site:

-Using cPanel: If your hosting provider offers cPanel, you can use it to create a backup of your WordPress site.
-You can navigate to the backup section in cPanel and choose the option to create a full or partial backup of your site.
-You can then download the backup file to your computer or save it to a cloud storage service.
+If your host offers cPanel, navigate to the backup section to create a full or partial backup.
+You can download it to your computer or save it to cloud storage. - Using FTP:

 2. WordPress Security